ANIME EXPO

 I did a usability test for my hi-fi wireframes with 6 participants.
 All tests were conducted online via voice chat and screenshare.

-Prior to testing, I wanted to be sure to obtain more context of my participants.
+Before testing, I wanted to be sure to obtain more context of my participants.
 I asked questions that centered around:

 The usability test consists of gathering interaction responses and thoughts for the following tasks: